This article is part of the Beginner’s Guide to Elvish series:

 ~> var archive-url = https://dl.elv.sh/$platform:os'-'$platform:arch/elvish-HEAD.tar.gz ~> curl -s -o elvish-HEAD.tar.gz $archive-url ~> curl -s $archive-url.sha256sum f1b2e7c149f5104c191bc7c9cd922b87ac73d810ba71c186636d1807e2a5ce95 elvish-HEAD.tar.gz

 defining it.
-However, we may still say that we “define $archive-url
+However, we may still say that we “define $archive-url“ as a

 3. For loops and lists